 Generally, blisters, cracks or trauma to the nipple are due to incorrect attachment.
 This needs to be addressed as early as possible to prevent further damage and to correct any complications.

 Your breasts will still be adjusting to meet your baby’s feeding needs.
 Avoid trying to fit your baby into a feeding schedule or routine at this early age.
 Instead, aim to feed them as they demand it and when they look hungry.
 Doing this will help your breastmilk supply to establish and reduce the likelihood of either of you developing problems.

-If you are having issues with attaching your baby or any other aspect of breastfeeding, check with your midwife, or get in touch with a breastfeeding support group such as La Leche League or your contact your local Plunket Nurse.
+If you are having issues with attaching your baby or any other aspect of breastfeeding, check with your midwife, or get in touch with a breastfeeding support group such as La Leche League or a lactation consultant, or your local Plunket Nurse.

 The safest place for your 2 week old baby to sleep will be in their own safe cot or bassinette, beside your bed.
 You’ll probably find you want your baby to be close to you anyway and need the reassurance of being able to see them and check they are ok.
 Far from sleep being a quiet time, babies can be very noisy when they are sleeping.
 Grunting, groaning, whimpering, snuffling and moving around are all common sleeping behaviours and are still considered normal.